 Master's degree students have 4 years (6 years for students pursuing an M.E.) from the semester in which they are admitted and begin course work to complete all degree requirements.
 Students who fail to complete the degree in this four-year period may be dismissed from their program with the concurrence of the major advisor and/or appropriate departmental personnel.
 To continue, the student must file a petition for an extension of the time limit with the Dean of the Graduate School.
 Such petitions must be endorsed by the student's major advisor and/or other appropriate departmental personnel and may be granted for up to one year.
-Students who do their work exclusively in summer sessions must complete all degree requirements within 6 years from the start of course work.

-- 1. All degree requirements include the filing of the thesis with the Graduate School if Plan I is followed. - 2.
-Students who need to leave CU-Boulder for a period of time may apply to the Time Out Program for up to one year.
-Participation in the Time Out Program does not extend the student's time limit, but may be used as a reason to request an extension, should that become necessary. - 3.
-Students whose residence at CU-Boulder is interrupted by military service may apply to the Dean of the Graduate School for an extension of time. - 4.
-Students who have not completed their degree within their time limit, and who have received approval for an extension shall have any course work completed more than 5 years prior to the completion of the degree requirements evaluated by their department for relevance and applicability.
+- 1. All degree requirements include the filing of the thesis with the Graduate School if a Plan I student. - 2.
+Students who need to leave CU Boulder for a period of time may apply for a leave of absence for up to one year.
+A leave of absence does not extend the student's time limit, but may be used as a reason to request an extension, should that become necessary. - 3.
+Students whose residence at CU Boulder is interrupted by military service may apply to the Dean of the Graduate School for an extension of time. - 4.
+Students who have not completed their degree within their time limit, and who have received approval for an extension, shall have any course work completed more than 5 years prior to the completion of the degree requirements evaluated by their department for relevance and applicability.
 At the discretion of the department, the student may be required to validate these courses as part of the completion of their degree requirements.